 - Understand the administrative/management aspects of research

 The specific curriculum schedule is as follows (all courses are held on Tuesdays at 8:30 p.m.
 EST):

 If you're interested in applying, click on "Apply Now" in the left sidebar.
-Applications will be reviewed by the task force for final selection.
+Applications will be masked and then reviewed by the task force for final selection.
 If accepted into the program, participants will complete the Collaborative Institutional Training Initiative (CITI) program prior to beginning the course.
-The course fee is $250 and scholarships are available.
+The CIC course fee is $250 and scholarships are available.

 Upon completion of the course, each graduate receives a CIC binder with the curriculum content, as well as a certificate of completion.